Top Paternity & Father’s Rights Lawyers in Houston

-When the parents of a child are not married, the parent-child relationship must be established by the court and often involve paternity lawyers.
-Suits affecting the parent child relationship create visitation schedules, order child support, and determine the rights and duties of each parent.
+When the parents of a child are not married, the parent-child relationship must be established by the court.
+Suits affecting the parent-child relationship create visitation schedules, order child support, and determine the rights and duties of each parent.

-Paternity can be established if the father signs an acknowledgment of paternity, is listed on the birth certificate, and takes a DNA test.
-It is wise to hire a paternity attorney to advise on the process.
-Courts require all or a combination of those steps to be taken prior to adjudicating a father and establishing a parent-child relationship.
+Paternity can be established if the father signs an acknowledgment of paternity, if they are listed on the birth certificate, and by taking a DNA test.
+It is wise to hire a paternity lawyer in Houston like the Ramos Law Group to advise on the process.
+Courts will require some, or possibly all, of these steps to be taken prior to adjudicating a father and establishing a parent-child relationship.

 There is no standard possession order for children under the age of three.
 The court will look at the age and needs of each individual child in determining visitation.
 Most courts believe that frequent, short periods of contact are the best solution.
 Some courts will order “phased in” periods of possession until the child turns three.